|i n t r o

 Materials may be purchased from the School as needed.

-Class status: 1 space is available for the April class and 3 spaces are available for the July class as of January 11, 2019
+Class status: 3 spaces are available for the April class and 3 spaces are available for the August class as of December 5, 2019